bytewizer/runtime/src/di/README.md

 # Dependency Injection (DI)

-Provides dependency injection for Inversion of Control (IoC) between classes and their dependencies built for TinyCLR OS.
+Provides dependency injection for Inversion of Control (IoC) between classes and their dependencies built for TinyCLR OS and .NET nanoFramework.

 ## Simple Dependency Injection Example
 ```CSharp